otaldonuness/meupetminhavida-front/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-"Meu Pet Minha Vida" is an open source project created with the goal of developing a platform capable of assisting in the pet adoption process, where users can access and find their next pet to foster!
+The front-end of the "Meu Pet Minha Vida" project, which is open source and aims to enhance the pet adoption process.
+The idea is to develop a website that helps animals find a perfect match with their new owner.

-"Meu Pet Minha Vida" é um projeto open source criado com objetivo de desenvolver uma plataforma capaz de auxiliar no processo de adoção de animais de estimação, onde os usuários podem acessar e encontrar seu próximo bichinho para acolher! 🇧🇷

 <p align="right">(<a href="#readme-top">back to top</a>)</p>